An autumn long weekend in north-eastern Peloponnese-Argolis.

 The modern Nemea Games

-Today, the Modern Nemea Games are organized (called Nemead).
-The Society for the Revival of the Nemean Games is a movement born from nearly 40 years of excavation by the University of California at Berkeley in the panhellenic Sanctuary of Zeus at Nemea, Greece, and from the enthusiasm and dedication of local residents of Nemea who feel that they could make an important contribution to today's world because of their personal ties to Nemea.
+Today, the Modern Nemea Games are organized (called Nemead) every four years.
+The Society for the Revival of the Nemean Games is a movement born from nearly 40 years of excavations by the University of California at Berkeley in the panhellenic Sanctuary of Zeus at Nemea, Greece, and from the enthusiasm and dedication of local residents of Nemea who feel that they could make an important contribution to today's world because of their personal ties to Nemea.

 "It is our belief that the modern Olympic Games, despite their obvious success in many respects, have become increasingly removed from the average person.
 Our goal is the participation, on the sacred ancient earth of Greece, of anyone and everyone, in games that will revive the spirit of the Olympics.
 We will achieve this by reliving authentic ancient athletic customs in the ancient stadium of Nemea."
 (Statement of the Purpose of the Society, December 30, 1994).